 TensorFlow is an open-source library and platform in Python.
 Its goal is to implement more convenient ways of working with Machine Learning models.
 More specifically, it focuses on Deep Neural Networks.

 It was developed and is continuously supported by Google, so it has very high reliability.
 One of the most significant advantages of TensorFlow is the support of parallel computing on different GPUs.
-This feature made the library as popular as it is today.
+This feature made the library as popular as it is today, contributing to artificial intelligence accomplishments.

 While also being one of the fastest Deep Learning libraries, it supports both low-level and high-level functionalities.
 You can write every property of the Neural Network layer, activation function, or loss parameters for yourself or delegate the common definitions to the library.
 This option dramatically helps diversify the usage of Tensorflow.
 One of the most popular ways of using the high-level side of it is through Keras.